projectara/greybus-spec/source/module_interface_lifecycles.rst

    If the Operation fails, this procedure has failed.
 The results are undefined.

-2. The AP shall exchange an :ref:`svc-interface-unipro-enable` with the SVC.
+2. The AP shall exchange an :ref:`svc-interface-resume` with the SVC.
 The intf_id field in the request payload shall equal interface_id.

    If the Operation fails, this procedure has failed.
 The results are undefined.

-3. The AP shall exchange an :ref:`svc-interface-resume` with the SVC.
-The intf_id field in the request payload shall equal interface_id.

-   If the Operation fails, this procedure has failed.
-The results are undefined.

-4. The AP shall exchange an :ref:`svc-route-create` with the SVC.
-The intf1_id and dev1_id fields in the request payload shall respectively equal ap_interface_id and ap_device_id.
-The intf2_id and dev2_id fields in the request payload shall respectively equal interface_id and interface_device_id.

-   If the Operation fails, this procedure has failed.
-The results are undefined.

-5. The sequence to establish a Control Connection to the Interface described in :ref:`lifecycles_control_establishment` shall be followed.
+3. The sequence to establish a Control Connection to the Interface described in :ref:`lifecycles_control_establishment` shall be followed.